AndRossi/Kelpie/README.md

 * an `explain.py` script that:
    * extracts explanations and saves the top 10 relevant ones for each input prediction in an `output.txt` file;
    * logs the result each tested explanation into separate files `output_details_1.csv`, `output_details_2.csv`, `output_details_3.csv` and `output_details_4.csv` (depending on the length of the tested explanation);
-* a `verify_explanations.py` that
+* a `verify_explanations.py` script that
    * retrains the model from scratch after applying those explanations (i.e., removing their facts from the training set in the necessary scenario, or injecting them to the entities to convert in the sufficient scenario);
    * saves the outcomes of the corresponding predictions in an `output_end_to_end.csv` file;

-The `explain.py` also accepts an optional `--baseline` parameter with allowed values `data_poisoning` or `criage`; using this parameter allows to estract results for our baselines instead of Kelpie.
+The `explain.py` script also accepts an optional `--baseline` parameter whose acceptable values are `data_poisoning` or `criage`; using this parameter allows to estract results for our baselines instead of Kelpie.

-Our end-to-end results for necessary explanations are the following.
-We measure the decrease in H@1 and MRR that we experience when removing the explanation facts and retraining the models, compared to the original metrics; the greater the decrease, the better the explanation (i.e., the "more necessary" the explanation facts actually were).
-Therefore, in this scenario, the more negative the ΔH@1 and ΔMRR values, the more effective the explanations have been.
+We report here our end-to-end results for _necessary_ explanations.
+We measure the effectiveness of _necessary_ explanations by measuring how removing the explanation facts (and re-training the model) worsens the H@1 and MRR metrics of the predictions to explain, compared to the original model: the greater the decrease, the more effective the explanation (i.e., the "more necessary" the explanation facts actually were).
+Therefore, in this scenario, the more negative the ΔH@1 and ΔMRR values, the better the explanation effectiveness.

 <p align="center">
 <img width="60%" alt="end to end necessary experiment" src="https://user-images.githubusercontent.com/6909990/135614246-b68adc39-c771-404d-bc74-4ca532f8258e.png">
 </p>

-Our end-to-end results for sufficient explanations are the following.
-We add the explanation facts to 10 random entities and verify if they now display the same prediction as the one to explain, i.e., if they have been converted.
-In practice, we measure the explanation effectiveness by checking the increase in H@1 and MRR of the "predictions to convert", (i.e., the facts that we hope the system now predicts) after adding the explanation facts and retraining, compared to their metrics in the original model; the greater the increase, the better the explanation (i.e., the "more sufficient" the explanation facts actually were to convert those entities).
-Therefore, in this scenario, the more positive the ΔH@1 and ΔMRR values, the more effective the explanations ahve been.
+We report here our end-to-end results for _sufficient_ explanations.
+We add the explanation facts to 10 random entities and verify if, after re-training the model, they display the same predicted entity as in the prediction to explain, i.e., if they have been _converted_.
+In practice, we measure the explanation effectiveness by checking the increase in H@1 and MRR of the predictions to convert, (i.e., the facts that we hope the system now predicts) after adding the explanation facts and retraining, compared to their metrics in the original model; the greater the increase, the more effective the explanation (i.e., the "more sufficient" the explanation facts actually were to convert those entities).
+Therefore, in this scenario, the more positive the ΔH@1 and ΔMRR values, the better the explanation effectiveness.

 <p align="center">
 <img width="60%" alt="end to end sufficient experiment" src="https://user-images.githubusercontent.com/6909990/135614254-172bc8a1-8f58-4c6f-a84d-8c4f4e50bbde.png">